 Belarus has a long history of being contested.
 Nevertheless, it has emerged out of its dark historical past to become a beautiful republic, home to some remarkable tourist attractions.
+Here are some of the best places to visit in Belarus for tourists!

 Over 40% of the country is forest land, making a Belarus travel ideal for nature-lovers and hikers.
 City fanatics can also get the very best out of the numerous places to visit in Belarus that boast of their popularity in the form of traditional Eastern-Orthodox inspired architecture.